Click on an item to access the relevant information

 The council’s function will be to support the school and provide parents with the opportunity to raise issues and highlight opportunities.

 The calendar will show activities for the school.
 Nevertheless, if you need to rent classrooms during the daytime, contact us to see if we have spare rooms available.
 All renting scheduling are bound to our school’s policies.
 Our Aula (festsal) and other facilities are also available for rent.
 Prices might vary from whole days to individual hours.

 SFO (Before and after school service)

 What is SFO?

 SFO is a before and after school program offered to students in Grades 1 – 4.
 The philosophy of the IB and play-based learning is the core of the SFO activities.
-The children learn through structured and unstructured play and activities.
+The students learn through structured and unstructured play and activities.
 The SFO will be located in the Aula on the first floor.

 SFO in Romerike International School is open to all students enrolled in the SFO program from 07:00 – 17:00.
 This means that you may not drop your child before 07:00.
 You may not pick up your child later than 17:00.
 You cannot drop your child off before 07:00, even if the school doors are open and staff is present in the school building.
 Late collection of a child will be subject to a penalty fee of NOK 250, to cover staff overtime.

 SFO harmonizes with the fees in public schools, and they are equal for all SFO students.
 Prices include food for the afternoon snacks (NOK 250).